AfricasTalkingLtd/africastalking-node.js/README.md

 - `send({ to, from, message, enqueue })`: Send a message

-  - `to`: Recipients phone number.
+  - `to`: Recipients phone number. `REQUIRED`
-  - `from`: Shortcode or alphanumeric ID that is registered with Africa's Talking account.
+  - `from`: Shortcode or alphanumeric ID that is registered with Africa's Talking account
-  - `message`: SMS content
+  - `message`: SMS content. `REQUIRED`
   - `enqueue`: Set to true if you would like to deliver as many messages to the API without waiting for an acknowledgement from telcos.